Energy-Equity-Project/us_census_pulse_survey/README.md

 *It is the only federal time-series that tracks **energy insecurity** at state and metro scales in near-real time.* Researchers and advocates use it to:

-* quantify the share of households foregoing other necessities to keep the lights on;
+* quantify the share of population/households foregoing other necessities to keep the lights on
-* monitor the impact of fuel-price spikes, extreme-weather shocks, and LIHEAP disbursements;
-* identify disproportionate burdens on renters, low-income households, and communities of color; and
-* evaluate policy proposals such as shut-off moratoria or bill-payment relief programs.
+* quantify the share of the population/households keeping homes at unsafe temperatures to keep the lights on
+* quantify the share of population/households unable to pay full or partial bill

 ---